 The National Committee on Rehabilitation Engineering (NCRE) aims to:

-- Define and develop a rehabilitation engineering profile amongst clients, health professionals and funding sources
+- define and develop a rehabilitation engineering profile among clients, health professionals and funding sources